MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/plan-designer.md

 ## Accept user experiences

-Once you accept the proposed user experiences, they will then be created.
+Once you accept the proposed user experiences, they'll then be created.
 To open a canvas app or model-driven app, select the **plus icon**.
-Note that opening Power Automate flows with the flow pre-created is not yet supported.
-It will only navigate to the Power Automate page within your solution.
+Opening Power Automate flows with the flow precreated isn't supported.
+It navigates to the Power Automate page within your solution.

 :::image type="content" source="media/plan-designer/pd-14-open-app.png" alt-text="Screenshot of the Plan Designer with the option to open created apps.":::

-The proposed apps will then open in a new tab, with the added data tables as a fully functioning app.
+The proposed apps open in a new tab, with the added data tables as a fully functioning app.

 For canvas apps, you’ll see a preview of the canvas app with a welcome screen along with other screens with tables connected.
-Opening a model-driven app will launch the Modern app designer with the tables already added.
+Opening a model-driven app launches the Modern app designer with the tables already added.
 Both canvas and model-driven apps can then be saved and published to be used.

 ## Known limitations

-- **Exit feedback state after initiation**: After selecting **Change** to iterate on any of the generated content, there is currently no way to exit out of the change mode.
-To exit, type in “Nothing to change or add in this section” in the text box, and it should not alter any existing content.
+- **Exit feedback state after initiation**: After selecting **Change** to iterate on any of the generated content, there's currently no way to exit out of the change mode.
+To exit, type in “Nothing to change or add in this section” in the text box, and it shouldn't alter any existing content.
-- **Inline editing user roles and user stories**: Currently, you cannot inline edit the content directly.
-All changes must be prompted in copilot first to re-generate iterations.
+- **Inline editing user roles and user stories**: Currently, you can't inline edit the content directly.
+All changes must be prompted in copilot first to regenerate iterations.
-- **Edit tables in Data workspace**: Editing Dataverse tables generated from the Plan designer is not supported.
+- **Edit tables in Data workspace**: Editing Dataverse tables generated from the Plan designer isn't supported.
-- **Add existing tables in Data workspace**: Adding existing tables in data workspace in the Plan designer is not currently supported.
+- **Add existing tables in Data workspace**: Adding existing tables in data workspace in the Plan designer isn't currently supported.
 - **Supported user experiences**: Currently, the only supported artifacts that the Plan designer can generate are canvas apps, model-driven apps, and Power Automate flows.
 - **Generated Power Automate flows**: Power Automate flows generated in the Plan designer can be opened, but not with the PA flow already created.
-It will take you to the Power Automate page (within the proper solution).
+It takes you to the Power Automate page (within the proper solution).
-- **Solution/ ALM support**: Data and artifacts will be saved to a new solution matching the name of the plan.
-The publisher will default to the preferred publisher in your preferred solution.
+- **Solution/ ALM support**: Data and artifacts are saved to a new solution matching the name of the plan.
+The publisher defaults to the preferred publisher in your preferred solution.
 You can define the publisher in the save icon of the UI.